Lothair (clipper)

-Lothair was a British clipper ship built by William Walker and launched in Rotherhithe, London, on 2 July 1870.
+Lothair was a British clipper built by William Walker and launched in Rotherhithe, London, on 2 July 1870.
 After many years of service as a tea clipper, she was operated by merchants in Italy and Peru before being lost in 1910.

 Name

 Lothair was named after British Prime Minister Benjamin Disraeli's 14th novel Lothair, published on 2 May 1870.
 The novel was well received and even Charles Dickens welcomed Disraeli back to the "brotherhood of literature".
 The first edition sold out immediately.
 A degree of Lothair mania struck England, with a perfume, a racehorse, a street and a ship all being named after the novel.
 A perfume with the name Lothair is still produced today by Penhaligon's, who were perfumers to Queen Victoria.

 Construction

 Lothair was of composite construction, planked in rock elm and teak.
 The fore and main lower masts were of iron - all other spars were of wood.
 She was probably the last composite ship built on the Thames.